LINK: Back to Contents

 The sum of all the positive integer factors of

-a certain prime number
+a certain prime number is 32.

 What is this prime number?